mpassid/MPASSid-proxy/API/readme.md

 #MPASS.id Proxy Metadata API

 ##Purpose
 Provide metadata information about proxy operations and information such as statistics, connected services and municipalities.
-Currently API is read only.

 ##Data models
 Data models will be accessible also from https://iow.csc.fi but also via API specification (see below)